healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 If you’re looking for a no-fuss machine that consistently makes excellent quality ice, and the large chunky bullets, this Vivo Home is our top pick for a countertop ice maker.

 2\.
-Best Overall: Frigidaire EFIC189 Portable Ice Maker
+Best Runner-Up: Frigidaire EFIC189 Portable Ice Maker

 *   Performance
 *   Production capacity